The Fifth Book in Bibby's "Gods" Series Monitoring Canadian Religious Developments...

 In December of 2013, important material on the Christmas activities and seasonal attendance in Canada, the U.S., and Britain was produced, and the initial findings released.
 That was followed by a three-setting survey in March of 2014 on beliefs concern life after death and interaction with people who are no longer alive.
 In December of 2014, a follow-up to the Christmas survey of a year before moved beyond activities to the question of why the season is so important to Canadians.

 In March of 2015, Bibby and Reid collaborated to produce the 2015 Angus Reid Institute religion survey, that provides a comprehensive, updated reading of religion in Canada.
+In October of 2016, they again worked together to produce a 2016 Social Trends Survey.
+All these data - as indicated - are being used extensively in at least five new books and monographs.

 A Sampling of Events

-08 Calgary Ambrose U BHS Council
+Feb 13 Calgary Ambrose U Behavioural Science Advisory Council

 17-26 Los Angeles Futures Project

-05-07 Calgary AAR Pacific NW Meetings
+May05-07 Calgary AAR Pacific NW Meetings

 28-30 Toronto Canadian Sociological Association Meetings